csye6225-fall2023/iac-pulumi/README.md

 - Creates a public route table and attaches all public subnets to it.
 - Creates a private route table and attaches all private subnets to it.
 - Creates a public route in the public route table with the destination CIDR block 0.0.0.0/0 and the internet gateway as the target.
+- Creates a security group which is attached to an EC2 instance where the mentioned ami is deployed

 ## Prerequisites
 - [Node.js and npm](https://nodejs.org/) installed